Internal Audit has been gaining importance over the years. This has been due to:

 c.
 Limited feasibility for yearend Statutory Audit to cover all aspects desirable, and the need to rely on Internal Auditor’s Reports, and

 d.
-Possibility for the Internal Auditor to review business processes in a more detailed manner, through continuous engagement, and being able to give recommendations for strengthening controls..
+Possibility for the Internal Auditor to review business processes in a more detailed manner, through continuous engagement, and being able to give recommendations for strengthening controls and fraud prevention.

-e.
-Consequently scope for Internal Audit is also extendingto many areas which were not covered earlier.
+Consequently scope for Internal Audit is also extending to many areas which were not covered earlier.
 Thus from Financial Operations like Accounts Payable, Cash and Bank, Revenue, Accounts Receivable, Payroll, Employee Reimbursements, Fixed Assets, and Financial Reporting, Internal Audit is extending to Operational areas and Other Processes like Human Resources, Administration and so on.
-One of such unconventional areas is Litigation Process.
-Objectives for such an audit, and a few actual examples included here, give an idea to the reader on how Litigation Process Audit can be taken up.

 Thank you for your attention.